MICHELE NORRIS, Host:

 Ernesto Betancourt, who was Fidel Castro's representative in Washington during the early days of the revolution, says Fidel Castro in a way deserves the credit for that program.

-Mr. ERNESTO BETANCOURT (Former Castro representative to Washington): The notion was that this was a way of countering the Castro threat of promoting revolution, which by that time had become a matter of great concern for the governments and the establishment in all of Latin America.
+ERNESTO BETANCOURT: The notion was that this was a way of countering the Castro threat of promoting revolution, which by that time had become a matter of great concern for the governments and the establishment in all of Latin America.

 GJELTEN: In fact, that aid program was origin of President John Kennedy's Alliance for Progress, a project conceived with the idea it would bring such dramatic change in Latin America that Fidel Castro and his revolutionary message would no longer have any appeal.

-President JOHN F. KENNEDY: Therefore I have called on all people of the hemisphere to join in a new Alliance for Progress - Alianza para Progresso.
+JOHN F: Therefore I have called on all people of the hemisphere to join in a new Alliance for Progress - Alianza para Progresso.

 GJELTEN: Those who make peaceful revolution impossible, Kennedy later said, make violent revolution inevitable.
 The problem was that there were very few governments in Latin America capable of promoting development.
 Much of the U.S. aid was wasted.
 Fidel Castro, meanwhile, was becoming all the more determined to export Cuba's revolution.